We were having a conversation in the office today about best practices for internal links. The actual question was:

 A look at the search results gives you a quick answer that the general opinion (or at least the best optimized general opinions) is not to force new browser windows on a user.
 I dug in a little more and share some of the reasons and opinions (sources are cited with the inclusion of a link to the original article, you will need to read the whole post to see why I chose to open, or not, in a new window!)

-- Juicy Studio concurs.
+Juicy Studio concurs.
 Indicating that it is "rude" to make this decision for visitors.
 The article also states, "Visitors of your site expect to receive content.
-They don't expect you to change their home page, add sites to their favourites list, or open links in a new window, no matter how honourable your intentions."
+They don't expect you to change their home page, add sites to their favorites list, or open links in a new window, no matter how honorable your intentions."

-Let us know as users of sites, not as developers of them, how you feel about this topic.
+Let us know as users of sites, not as developers of them, how you feel about this topic by leaving a comment below.